Nkara

 Greengage plum, pineapple and honey, balanced by cocoa powder.
 Rich, sweet and well structured.

-Nkara was established in 2005 and is the smallest of Dukunde Kawa’s washing stations, supporting 250 growers – 120 of whom are women – who own small farms in the surrounding villages.
-The washing station is incredibly remote and sits at an elevation of 1,880 meters above sea level, overlooking a beautiful landscape of rolling green hills and rich, red earth.
+Nkara was established in 2005 and is the smallest of Dukunde Kawa’s washing stations, supporting 170 growers – most of whom are women – who own live in the surrounding villages.
+The washing station is incredibly remote and sits at an elevation of 1,880 meters above sea level, overlooking a beautiful landscape of rolling green hills and rich earth.
 Quality control and day to day operations at Nkara are overseen by Michel Dusengimana, who has been the manager since 2007.
-He is one of the washing station’s three permanent staff members.
-During the season there are 50 staff members working at Nkara, who are mostly women, employed to sort the coffee during its drying stages.

 Head here to learn more about the work of Dukunde Kawa in Rwanda.